vanshikajain18/whiteboard-webapp/README.md

 Click here to check it out ->
 https://lets-doodle.herokuapp.com/

-Technologies used : Html,CSS ,nodeJS ,socket.io
+Technologies used : Html, CSS, nodeJS, socket.io

 Deployed on heroku